 There have been various dance forms all over the world, which are in synchronization with the culture of each region and expressions used in a dance form, are also inline with how that particular emotion is perceived in that particular culture.

 Like in India, anger in dance is perceived as the anger of Siva because Hindu Mythology refers to Siva's anger and how he danced to express his anger, which was almost destroying the universe.

 Evolution and Types of Irish Dance

-The dresses worn by modern dancers refer to the everyday clothing of Ireland that has been a part of their culture since the eighth century.
-The dresses worn by female dancers reflect the traditional Irish peasant dress and they are embellished with hand-embroidered Celtic patterns taken from the Book of Kells and Irish stone crosses which are quite a part of the Irish history.
-Imitations of the famous Tara Brooch are donned on the shoulder, which also helps in holding the flowing shawl that falls down over the back.
+The dress worn by female dancers reflect the traditional Irish peasant dress.
+They are embellished with hand-embroidered Celtic patterns from the Book of Kells and Irish stone crosses which are a part of the Irish history.
+Imitations of the famous Tara Brooch are donned on the shoulder, which helps in holding the flowing shawl that falls down over the back.

 Initially, the designs on the costumes were minimum, almost nothing but as and how Irish dancing gained popularity, innovation was endeavored and distinctive costumes were designed.
 The presence of interwoven stitching and lines in the design referred to the continuity of the process of life.

 These shoes can be found on the Aran Islands where they are named Broga uirleathair.
 Step dancing evolved from the wooden soled taps or clogs which were worn by some fishermen on the west coast.